 Alcohol and opioid dependence can be treated by rehabilitation and medication.
 In some cases, oral medication does not achieve optimum therapeutic effect and for some individuals, this may be related to poor compliance in taking an oral drug.

 Vivitrol is marketed as providing increased compliance as compared to the oral formulation of naltrexone.
 However, there are no trials to substantiate the claim that increased compliance leads to better outcomes through either increased rates of abstinence or increased time to a first heavy drinking day.
 A heavy drinking day is defined as 5 or more standard drinks consumed on a given day for males and 4 or more standard drinks consumed on a given day for females.
-The monthly injection method of administration addresses non-compliance with the oral medication regimen.
+The monthly injection method of administration addresses non-compliance which hampers efficacy of the oral medication regimen.
 Furthermore, the injection method reduces the first-pass delay imposed by hepatic metabolism necessitated by oral ingestion of the drug.

 Alcoholism is divided into 2 categories: dependence and abuse.
 Alcohol dependence, the most severe alcohol disorder, is an interrelated cluster of psychological symptoms, such as craving; physiological signs, such as tolerance and withdrawal; and behavioral indicators, such as the use of alcohol to relieve withdrawal discomfort.
 Alcohol abuse implies intermittent alcohol use that causes either physical or mental impairment without dependence.

 Nearly 14 million Americans meet diagnostic criteria for alcohol use disorders.
 For many of these individuals, oral medication and rehabilitation successfully treat their dependence.
 The oral medications work in different ways: